 Machine learning methods have seen numerous applications in GW astronomy, including to detection and parameter estimation~\cite{Cuoco:2020ogp}.
 For parameter estimation, these methods have included variational inference~\cite{Gabbard:2019rde,Green:2020hst}, likelihood ratio estimation~\cite{Delaunoy:2020zcu}, and posterior estimation with normalizing flows~\cite{Green:2020hst,Green:2020dnx,Dax:2021tsq,Chatterjee:2022ggk}.
 Aside from directly estimating parameters, normalizing flows have also been used to accelerate classical samplers, with significant efficiency improvements~\cite{Williams:2021qyt}.

-Neural density estimation and importance sampling have previously been combined under the guise of ``neural importance sampling''~\cite{muller2019neural}, and this has been applied to several inference problems~\cite{sun2022alpha}.
-Our contributions are to (1) extend this to the case of conditional density estimators to achieve semi-amortized results, (2) use it to improve results of classical inference methods such as MCMC, and (3) to highlight how the use of a forward Kullback-Leibler (KL) loss improves reliability.
+Neural density estimation and importance sampling have previously been combined~\cite{paige2016inference} under the guise of ``neural importance sampling''~\cite{muller2019neural}, and similar approaches have been applied in several contexts~\cite{noe2019boltzmann,Albergo:2019eim,Kanwar:2020xzo,sun2022alpha}.
+Our contributions are to (1) extend this to amortized simulation-based inference, (2) use it to improve results generated with classical inference methods such as MCMC, and (3) to highlight how the use of a forward Kullback-Leibler (KL) loss improves reliability.
 We also apply it to the challenging real-world problem of GW inference.\footnote{A similar approach using convolutional networks to parametrize Gaussian and von Mises proposals was used to estimate the sky position alone~\cite{Kolmus:2021buf} Using the normalizing flow proposal (as we do here) significantly improves the flexiblity of the conditional density estimator and enables inference of all parameters.} We demonstrate results that far outperform classical methods in terms of sample efficiency and parallelizability, while maintaining accuracy and including simple diagnostics.
 We therefore expect this work to accelerate the development and verification of probabilistic deep learning approaches across science.

 \sec{Method}\textsc{Dingo} trains a conditional density-estimation neural network $q(\theta|d)$ to approximate $p(\theta|d)$ based on simulated data sets $(\theta,d)$ with $\theta\sim p(\theta)$, $d\sim p(d|\theta)$---an approach called neural posterior estimation (NPE)~\cite{papamakarios2016fast}.
 Once trained, \textsc{Dingo} can rapidly produce (approximate) posterior samples for any measured data $d$.
 In practice, results may deviate from the true posterior due to insufficient training, lack of network expressivity, or out-of-distribution (OOD) data (i.e., data inconsistent with the training distribution).
 Although it was shown in~\cite{Dax:2021tsq} that these deviations are often negligible, verification of results requires comparing against expensive standard samplers.